 The Grace Dart Foundation celebrated its 150th anniversary in 2013.
-The Foundation’s development is made possible in part by two major English-speaking institutions in Montreal’s east end: the Montreal Protestant Home, at the end of Saint Catherine Street East, and the Grace Dart Hospital, on Sherbrooke Street East, just across from the Cadillac metro station.
+The Foundation has its roots in part in two major English-speaking institutions in Montreal’s east end: the Montreal Protestant Home, at the end of St. Catherine Street East, and the Grace Dart Hospital on Sherbrooke Street East, just across from the Cadillac metro station.

-Later, in the early 1900s, Henry Dart, a Montreal pharmacist, founded the Grace Dart Hospital in honour of his daughter Grace, who died of tuberculosis.
-The hospital’s mission was to help poor people suffering from tuberculosis.
+In the early 1900s, Henry Dart, a Montreal pharmacist, founded the Grace Dart Hospital in honour of his daughter Grace, who had died of tuberculosis.
+The hospital’s mission was to help poor people suffering from that disease.

 The charitable work of these great Montrealers would morph and change over the organization’s next 150 years to meet the growing needs of the city’s people, until it became the Grace Dart Foundation as we know it today.
-The Foundation’s mission is to ensure the wellbeing of elderlies.
+The Foundation’s mission is to ensure the wellbeing of elderly people.

-To learn more, click the button below and read a brief history of the Grace Dart.
+Click on the button below to read a brief history of the Grace Dart.

 I would like to thank you on behalf of the residents and myself for everything you do for us.